 How can you apply to this program?

 To apply for this program, you can contact an employment services agency near you who can help you draft the Second Career application.
-The agency staff can also help you gather the information required to submit along with the application and finalise a training or course applicable for you.
+The agency staff can also help you gather the information required to submit along with the application and finalize a training or course applicable for you.

-If you are unable to find a suitable employment services agency, you can contact an Employment Ontario Counsellor from the Ontario Government website who can answer your queries on the Second Career guidelines and help you finalise an agency.
+If you are unable to find a suitable employment services agency, you can contact an Employment Ontario Counsellor from the Ontario Government website who can answer your queries on the Second Career guidelines and help you finalize an agency.

 The duration of the course or training program selected by you should not exceed 2 years and it should be offered in a full-time format.
 In addition, the course should correspond to the occupational categories mentioned on codes B and C of the National Occupation Classification or NOC.
 While drafting the application, you should provide complete information about your preferred job and the intended nature of training.

 Where can you get further information regarding the initiative?